 – I developed symphysis pubis dysfunction (SPD), sleep apnea, and acid reflux so terrible that it was causing me to wake up violently choking and gasping for air.
 I sat up in a recliner the last few months of pregnancy with little to no sleep every night.
 It was terrible, but I made it 38 weeks + 5 days, and thankfully we had no time in the NICU.
 My doctor kept pushing me along, even when I felt like I was literally going to tear apart.
 Our bodies are truly amazing what they can endure.
 The pain, wear and tear.
 We know it could have been worse.
 Baby A was transverse, then breach the entire time, so a c-section is how they were delivered.

 – Everything was fine until the 4th month when baby A decided to lay on the main nerve in my right leg and put my leg to sleep.
 So my right leg was in severe pain; that feeling of needles all over 24/7 for the rest of the pregnancy.
 It was awful and the doctor was unable to do anything to relieve it.

-– First trimester I was sick as a dog with nausea!
-Second trimester was pure bliss.
+-The First trimester I was sick as a dog with nausea!
+The second trimester was pure bliss.
 I felt awesome and ate everything in sight to make up for not eating hardly anything in the first trimester.
-Third trimester was super gnarly because I was pretty humongous and swollen.
+The third trimester was super gnarly because I was pretty humongous and swollen.
 Delivered mine via c-section at 38 weeks, and all went well!

 – Besides being huge early on, it was a pretty easy pregnancy.
 Never sick.
 No complications.
 Went all the way to 38 weeks.
 Delivered via c section-two happy and healthy baby girls!
 Each over 6 lbs with no time spent in NICU.